-To prevent this, we train our managers in unconscious biases to ensure that all work-related decisions are solely based on merits.
 The importance of diversity and inclusion is a key element in the promotion process and therefore included in the training to managers.
 Moreover, various policies and processes, such as People Review, have been implemented to provide transparency and guidelines to both managers and employees

-Acknowledging that we operate in industries traditionally dominated by men and that women merely represent 20% of our management positions, we have set a target for 3% annual increase in the female composition of leadership.
+Acknowledging that we operate in industries traditionally dominated by men, we have set targets to increase the number of women employed as well as those in management levels.